jaspertc-cheanue/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote humorously highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of user behavior.
 It serves as a reminder to continually strive for improvement and adapt to changing circumstances.

+# 2023-11-24
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are the most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By organizing your tasks in this way, you can focus on one thing at a time and avoid feeling overwhelmed.

+Next, use tools and resources to help manage your workflow.
+For example, using version control systems like Git can help keep your code organized and easy to track changes.
+Additionally, utilizing task management tools like Trello or Asana can ensure that you stay on top of your to-do list.
+These tools can also help collaborate with teammates more effectively.